File Storage

 Configure a storage lifecycle rule to auto-expire objects under the _tmp/ prefix after

-7 days (S3/R2 lifecycle rule, Azure blob tag rule, etc.).
-This cleans up uploads that
+7 days (S3/R2 lifecycle rule, etc.).
+This cleans up uploads that were abandoned before the

-were abandoned before the entity was saved — no cron needed.
+entity was saved — no cron needed.

-Update Flow — Replace and Clean
+Update flow — replace and clean

 When a user replaces a file on an existing entity: